-After letting go of Craig Berube last May, the Toronto Maple Leafs have hired Jim Hiller to be the team’s new head coach.
+After letting go of Craig Berube in May, the Toronto Maple Leafs have hired Jim Hiller to be the team’s new head coach.

 Hiller was previously an assistant coach with the team from 2015 until 2019.
 Most recently, he was head coach of the Los Angeles Kings.
-He’ll be the 41st head coach in Leafs’ franchise history.
+He will be the 41st head coach in Leafs franchise history.

-Far more disturbing was Ron MacLean’s wildly poor vocabulary choice during game six of the Stanley Cup finals.
+Far more disturbing was Ron MacLean’s wildly poor choice of words during game six of the Stanley Cup finals.
 As a “fun spoof” referencing the movie The Hangover, MacLean, for some baffling reason, made a quip about roofies, a commonly known slang term for date-rape drugs.
 (He later apologized.)

 In a statement, Hiller said he’s excited to return to the Leafs.
 “This is a special organization with great players, passionate fans and high expectations,” he said.
 “I’m looking forward to getting to work with our players and staff and doing everything we can to help this team reach its full potential.”

-Congrats to Hiller, and no pressure, but maybe he can fix hockey’s horrendous vibes while he’s at it.
+Congrats to Hiller, and no pressure, but maybe he can do something about hockey’s horrendous vibes while he’s at it.

 Related: Auston Matthews has no regrets about going to the White House